lottmarcos/functional-programming/README.md

 ### arrays 📚

-- `concat(array2, array3, ..., arrayX)`: Joins two or more arrays, and returns a new joined array.
-Time complexity is O(n), where n is the total length of all the arrays.
+- `concat(array2, array3, ..., arrayX)`: joins two or more arrays, and returns a new joined array. time complexity is O(n), where n is the total length of all the arrays.
-- `every(callback)`: Checks if all elements in an array pass a test specified by a callback function.
-Time complexity is O(n), where n is the length of the array.
+- `every(callback)`: checks if all elements in an array pass a test specified by a callback function. time complexity is O(n), where n is the length of the array.
-- `filter(callback)`: Creates a new array with all elements that pass the test specified by a callback function.
-Time complexity is O(n), where n is the length of the array.
+- `filter(callback)`: creates a new array with all elements that pass the test specified by a callback function. time complexity is O(n), where n is the length of the array.
-- `find(callback)`: Returns the first element in an array that passes a test specified by a callback function.
-Time complexity is O(n), where n is the length of the array.
+- `find(callback)`: ceturns the first element in an array that passes a test specified by a callback function. time complexity is O(n), where n is the length of the array.
-- `findIndex(callback)`: Returns the index of the first element in an array that passes a test specified by a callback function.
-Time complexity is O(n), where n is the length of the array.
+- `findIndex(callback)`: ceturns the index of the first element in an array that passes a test specified by a callback function. time complexity is O(n), where n is the length of the array.
-- `forEach(callback)`: Calls a callback function for each element in an array.
-Time complexity is O(n), where n is the length of the array.
+- `forEach(callback)`: calls a callback function for each element in an array. time complexity is O(n), where n is the length of the array.
-- `includes(searchElement, start)`: Checks if an array contains a specified element.
-Time complexity is O(n), where n is the length of the array.
+- `includes(searchElement, start)`: checks if an array contains a specified element. time complexity is O(n), where n is the length of the array.
-- `indexOf(searchElement, start)`: Returns the first index at which a specified element is found in an array.
-Time complexity is O(n), where n is the length of the array.
+- `indexOf(searchElement, start)`: returns the first index at which a specified element is found in an array. time complexity is O(n), where n is the length of the array.
-- `join(separator)`: Joins all elements of an array into a string.
-Time complexity is O(n), where n is the length of the array.
+- `join(separator)`: joins all elements of an array into a string. time complexity is O(n), where n is the length of the array.
-- `lastIndexOf(searchElement, start)`: Returns the last index at which a specified element is found in an array.
-Time complexity is O(n), where n is the length of the array.
+- `lastIndexOf(searchElement, start)`: returns the last index at which a specified element is found in an array. time complexity is O(n), where n is the length of the array.
-- `map(callback)`: Creates a new array with the results of calling a callback function on every element in the array.
-Time complexity is O(n), where n is the length of the array.
+- `map(callback)`: creates a new array with the results of calling a callback function on every element in the array. time complexity is O(n), where n is the length of the array.
-- `pop()`: Removes the last element from an array and returns that element.
-Time complexity is O(1).
+- `pop()`: removes the last element from an array and returns that element. time complexity is O(1).
-- `push(element1, element2, ..., elementX)`: Adds one or more elements to the end of an array and returns the new length of the array.
-Time complexity is O(1).
+- `push(element1, element2, ..., elementX)`: adds one or more elements to the end of an array and returns the new length of the array. time complexity is O(1).
-- `reduce(callback, initialValue)`: Applies a callback function against an accumulator and each element in the array (from left to right) to reduce it to a single value.
-Time complexity is O(n), where n is the length of the array.
+- `reduce(callback, initialValue)`: applies a callback function against an accumulator and each element in the array (from left to right) to reduce it to a single value. time complexity is O(n), where n is the length of the array.
-- `reduceRight(callback, initialValue)`: Applies a callback function against an accumulator and each element in the array (from right to left) to reduce it to a single value.
-Time complexity is O(n), where n is the length of the array.
+- `reduceRight(callback, initialValue)`: applies a callback function against an accumulator and each element in the array (from right to left) to reduce it to a single value. time complexity is O(n), where n is the length of the array.
-- `reverse()`: Reverses the order of the elements in an array.
-Time complexity is O(n), where n is the length of the array.
+- `reverse()`: reverses the order of the elements in an array. time complexity is O(n), where n is the length of the array.
-- `shift()`: Removes the first element from an array and returns that element.
-Time complexity is O(n), where n is the length of the array.
+- `shift()`: removes the first element from an array and returns that element. time complexity is O(n), where n is the length of the array.
-- `slice(start, end)`: Extracts a section of an array and returns a new array.
-Time complexity is O(n), where n is the length of the subarray.
+- `slice(start, end)`: extracts a section of an array and returns a new array. time complexity is O(n), where n is the length of the subarray.
-- `some(callback)`: Checks if at least one element in an array passes a test specified by a callback function.
-Time complexity is O(n), where n is the length of the array.
+- `some(callback)`: checks if at least one element in an array passes a test specified by a callback function. time complexity is O(n), where n is the length of the array.
-- `sort(compareFunction)`: Sorts the elements of an array in place and returns the sorted array.
-Time complexity is O(n log n), where n is the length of the array.
+- `sort(compareFunction)`: sorts the elements of an array in place and returns the sorted array. time complexity is O(n log n), where n is the length of the array.
-- `splice(start, deleteCount, item1, item2, ..., itemX)`: Changes the contents of an array by removing or replacing existing elements and/or adding new elements.
-Time complexity is O(n), where n is the length of the array.
+- `splice(start, deleteCount, item1, item2, ..., itemX)`: changes the contents of an array by removing or replacing existing elements and/or adding new elements. time complexity is O(n), where n is the length of the array.
-- `toString()`: Converts an array to a string and returns the result.
-Time complexity is O(n), where n is the length of the array.
+- `toString()`: converts an array to a string and returns the result. time complexity is O(n), where n is the length of the array.
-- `unshift(element1, element2, ..., elementX)`: Adds one or more elements to the beginning of an array and returns the new length of the array.
-Time complexity is O(n), where n is the length of the array.
+- `unshift(element1, element2, ..., elementX)`: adds one or more elements to the beginning of an array and returns the new length of the array. time complexity is O(n), where n is the length of the array.

 ```typescript
 const array: number[] = [1, 2, 3, 4, 5];